hankertrix/nerd_column.nvim/README.md

   require("nerd_column").disable()
   ```

+  This command will set both `vim.g.nerd_column_enabled` and
+  `vim.b.nerd_column_enabled` to `false`, as most users would
+  expect the command to work globally.

 - `NerdColumnToggle` to toggle the plugin.
   It can also be accessed from Lua be using:

   ```lua
   require("nerd_column").toggle()
   ```

+  This command will get the current state of the plugin from
+  `vim.b.nerd_column_enabled` first.
+If `vim.b.nerd_column_enabled`
+  is not set, i.e. `vim.b.nerd_column_enabled` is `nil`, then
+  it will take the value of `vim.g.nerd_column_enabled`.
+  Then, the command will toggle the plugin state, and set both
+  `vim.g.nerd_column_enabled` and `vim.b.nerd_column_enabled` to the
+  toggled state.
+The reason for this is that most users would expect
+  the command to work globally, and that the toggle should act on
+  the current state of the plugin in the current buffer.

 ## [Licence]